olehyev138/diverst-devv/README.md

 ### POST /devices

 Create a new device for the authenticated user.
 The accepted values for platform (I don't actually check) will be `apple`, `android` and `web`.
+The API will ignore your request if you try to add a device with a token that has already been registered with this user.

 **Request parameters**
 ```json